 It is tempting for parties to draft document requests as broadly as possible in the hope that something useful will turn up.
 This decision, however, provides another example of a court limiting discovery even when such limitations may actually result in more costs for both parties.
 Although the dealers ultimately may get all of the documents they want, they will have to work a little harder to get them.
 And, as this case shows, burden is only one of the factors governing the scope of discovery.

-U.S. District Court for the District of Maine Adopts Amendment to District Court’s Local Rules Effective July 1, 2018
+U.S. District Court for the District of ME Adopts Amendment to District Court’s Local Rules Effective July 1, 2018

 Local Rule 26 – Discovery and New Court Form to Request a Hearing Re Discovery Dispute:

 Local Rule 26 has been amended to require the party seeking a hearing on a discovery dispute to confer with opposing counsel and agree on the relevant discovery materials that should be submitted to the Court with a new electronically filed form Request for Hearing Re Discovery Dispute, which will be available on the Court’s website.
 The Rule has also been revised to clarify that discovery dispute hearings conducted by the Court will be on the record, but will not be officially transcribed except on request of counsel or the Court.